Week 14 · Remote Sensing Specialist~7 min · 688 words

 Primer

-This is the heart of LaunchDetect's methodology, taught from the ground up.
-By the end of this week you'll have a working thermal hotspot detector that operates on real NOAA GOES-18 NetCDF files — the same input, same physics, and same threshold logic that powers the production pipeline at launchdetect.com.
+This is the foundational thermal-detection layer that every modern launch-detection and wildfire-detection system builds on, taught from the ground up.
+By the end of this week you'll have a working thermal hotspot detector that operates on real NOAA GOES-18 NetCDF files — the same public input and the same first-principles physics that any operator (LaunchDetect, NOAA HMS, NASA FIRMS, JMA) starts from before they layer their own discrimination, scoring, and gating logic on top.

 Band 7 and the Planck function